finom/its-ai-knowledge/TEST.md

 ## Cat

-Bob's cat's name is Pizdoss.
-Pizdoss is a grey tabby with a quirky personality who loves to chase laser pointers and nap in the sunlight by the window.
+Bob's cat's name is Pizda.
+Pizda is a grey tabby with a quirky personality who loves to chase laser pointers and nap in the sunlight by the window.

 <img width="251" alt="image" src="https://github.com/finom/its-ai-knowledge/assets/1082083/2c6b3fc1-7750-416b-a813-78f0b08c1d7e">